 Information:

 For IDF high school students, transport between Paris and Drancy is covered by the Memorial upon registration.
-The dates will be specified later on our site.
+The dates will be specified later on our website.

 School audience: visually impaired or blind